 - Restore visitor access through the original entrance, open up the interior of the building and improve understanding of how the settlement surrounding the broch was used.

 - Explore options for an architect designed structure that gives access to the broch and protect it from further wind and wave damage.

-A Broch Interpretation Officer will coordinate a range of education and training opportunities for locals, tourists and schoolchildren.
-The excavations will be open and free for all to participate in developing archaeological skills.
+The excavations were open and free for all to participate in developing archaeological skills.